-Spear phishing is a type of social engineering attack that allows hackers access to private information.
-Contrary to popular belief, most cyberattacks don’t rely on some distant attacker.
-Most attacks are due to careless employees leaving the door wide open for attackers to waltz right in and take what they want.
+Contrary to popular belief, most cyberattacks don’t rely on some distant attacker “hacking their way into the mainframe” or whatever caricature Hollywood would have you believe.
+Most attacks are due to careless employees leaving the door open for attackers to walk in and take what they want.

 What is Phishing?

-Phishing is a social engineering cyberattack method that uses email or other online communication means ― most often email ― to fool victims into clicking on malicious links.
-This action results in giving up sensitive information, and/or providing gateways for attackers to plant malicious software.
+Phishing uses email or other online communication means — most often email — to fool victims into clicking on malicious links.
+This results in revealing sensitive information and providing gateways for attackers to plant malicious software.

-To maximize the number of victims, attackers typically send out phishing communications to a large pool of targets.
-These attackers use all kinds of well-known brands and common time-sensitive issues to gain trust and urge actions meant to extract information from their intended targets.
+To maximize the number of victims, attackers typically send phishing communications to a large target pool.
+These attackers use all kinds of well-known brands and common time-sensitive issues to gain trust and urge actions meant to extract information from their targets.

-For example, a popular phishing scheme uses the name of a reputable bank, such as Chase, Wells Fargo, or Bank of America, in the attack email and claims that an issue has come up with your account.
+For example, a popular phishing scheme uses the name of a major bank, such as Chase, Wells Fargo, or Bank of America, in the attack email and claims that an issue has come up with a personal account.

-The email prompts you to click on a link to resolve the issue, which then prompts any number of results, such as:
+The email prompts the victims to click on a link to resolve the issue, which then often leads to these tricks:

-- The link takes you to a fake landing page intended to mimic one from the brand in question that prompts you to enter sensitive login information or other identifying information
+- The link goes to a fake landing page intended to mimic an official one.
+It prompts the victim to enter sensitive login information or other identifying information.

-- The link will begin a file download of malware, ransomware, spyware, worms, or trojans
+- The link will download malware, ransomware, spyware, or similar malicious programs.

-These types of attacks appear not only in emails but also in social media messages, forum comments, and many other communication methods online.
+These types of attacks appear not only in emails but also in social media messages, forum comments, and many other online communications.

 What Is Spear Phishing?

-So, what sets spear-phishing apart?
-The major difference between the two is the target.
+What sets spear phishing apart?
+The major difference is the target.

-While phishing relies on sending out large quantities of communications to as many recipients as possible, spear phishing is a focused attack on an individual target through a carefully designed stream of communications.
+While phishing relies on sending out communications to as many recipients as possible, spear phishing is a focused, individual attack using customized messages.

 How to Avoid Spear Phishing